Causes of mental disorders: Attention deficit hyperactivity disorder

+Bipolar disorder

 Prenatal damage

 Any damage that occurs to a fetus while still in its mother's womb is considered prenatal damage.
 Mental disorders can develop if the pregnant mother uses drugs or alcohol or is exposed to illnesses or infections during pregnancy.

 Environmental events surrounding pregnancy and birth have increased the development of mental illness in the offspring.
 Some events may include maternal exposure to stress or trauma, conditions of famine, obstetric birth complications, infections, and gestational exposure to alcohol or cocaine.
 These factors have been hypothesized to affect areas of neurodevelopment, general development, and restrict neuroplasticity.

 Infection, disease and toxins

+Infection

 There have been some findings of links between infection by the parasite Toxoplasma gondii and schizophrenia.

 AIDS has been linked to some mental disorders.
 Research shows that infections and exposure to toxins such as HIV and streptococcus cause dementia.
 This HIV infection that makes its way to the brain is called encephalopathy which spreads itself through the brain leading to dementia.
 The infections or toxins that trigger a change in the brain chemistry can develop into a mental disorder.

 Depression and emotional liability may be also be caused by babesiosis.

 There is some evidence that there may be a relationship between BoDV-1 infection and psychiatric disease.

 The research on Lyme disease caused by a deer tick and toxins is expanding the link between bacterial infections and mental illness.

+Disease

+Depression, anxiety, mania, psychosis, vegetative symptoms, cognitive deficit and consciousness impairment may be caused by internal disease as well as endocrine and metabolic disorders, deficiency states and neurologic disorders.